The second life of plastics

 Katherine Locock, a CSIRO research scientist in manufacturing and honorary senior fellow at the University of Melbourne, is lead author of The Recycled Plastics Market: Global Analysis and Trends.

-The report will be launched next week at CSIRO’s Cutting Edge Science and Engineering Symposium, Waste Innovation for a Circular Economy.
+The report was launched in May at CSIRO’s Cutting Edge Science and Engineering Symposium, Waste Innovation for a Circular Economy.

 Packaging accounts for 72 per cent of the plastic recycling market, projected to grow globally, she says.